EducationalWave

 Considering the ethical concerns surrounding research on prisoners, one critical aspect to address is the potential risks associated with obtaining informed consent from this vulnerable population.
 In the context of prison settings, obtaining genuine informed consent can be particularly challenging due to power differentials, coercion, and the potential for exploitation.

-Related Pros and Cons of Gender Pay Gap
+Related Pros and Cons of Virtual Reality

 Prisoners may feel pressured to participate in research studies to gain favor with authorities, access privileges, or simply out of fear of repercussions for refusal.
 Additionally, their ability to fully comprehend the research procedures, risks involved, and their rights may be compromised due to factors such as limited education, mental health issues, or a history of trauma.